Weather and Climate Summary and Forecast

 Gregory V. Jones

-- The seasonal forecast from February through April remains dominated by the pattern expected by the La Niña in the tropics and cold PDO conditions in the North Pacific.
-As a result, the forecasts continue to tilt the odds to spring being cool/wet in the PNW and cool to average and dry in California.
-The odds for making up the current precipitation deficits decline daily and large areas of the west are likely to see drought conditions develop or get worse in the coming months.
+- The spring seasonal forecast (March through May) continues to be dominated by the pattern expected by the La Niña in the tropics and cold PDO conditions in the North Pacific.
+From these conditions, the forecast continues to tilt the odds to spring being cool/wet in the PNW and average to warmer than average and dry in California.
+While March will likely help the water year accumulation, the odds of making up the current precipitation deficits decline rapidly this time of year and large areas of the west are likely to see drought conditions develop or get worse in the coming months.

-Drought Watch – A year ago the US had its lowest drought footprint in nearly two decades, now nearly half of the country is in some level of drought.
-The relatively dry water year to date in the west (Figure 2) and over the majority of the country has upped the spatial extent of drought (Figure 3; left panel).
-Nearly the entire southern tier of the US is now under moderate to extreme drought conditions with the Four Corners through to the panhandles of Texas and Oklahoma being the most extreme.
-For the west the biggest change is the extension of a large area of abnormally dry conditions throughout northern California, most of Oregon, southern Idaho, and all of Nevada.
-The US seasonal drought outlook (Figure 3, right panel) forecasts that the driest regions in central to southern California across to Texas will likely persist or further develop through the end of March.
-The seasonal forecast is also showing drought development in much of the Gulf Coast while the driest areas of eastern Montana and the western Dakotas will likely see drought persist into the spring.
+Drought Watch – The US drought footprint continues at near record levels due to the relatively dry water year to date in the west (Figure 2) and over the majority of the country (Figure 3; left panel).
+Except portions of the Gulf Coast and Florida, nearly the entire southern tier of the US is now under moderate to extreme drought conditions with the Four Corners through to the panhandles of Texas and Oklahoma being the most extreme.
+The most recent drought monitor (Figure 3) shows that drought conditions from the desert SW and Southern California have extended throughout the majority of northern California, most of Oregon, southern Idaho, and all of Nevada.
+The US seasonal drought outlook continues to forecast persistence or further develop through the end of May in central to southern California across to Texas (Figure 3, right panel) while Northern California, Nevada and eastern Oregon will likely see drought conditions develop further.
+The seasonal forecast is also indicating that the driest areas of eastern Montana and the western Dakotas will likely see drought persist into the summer.

 Figure 4 – Current US Drought Monitor and seasonal drought outlook.

-La Niña Watch – In mid to late January 2018, the tropical Pacific reflected La Niña conditions, with SSTs in the east-central tropical Pacific in the range of weak to moderate La Niña and most atmosphere variables showing patterns suggestive of La Niña conditions (Figure 4).
-The collection of latest ENSO prediction models indicates weak La Niña conditions continuing through the Northern Hemisphere winter and early spring, followed by a return to neutral conditions during spring.
-Forecaster consensus across numerous agencies favors the continuation of weak La Niña conditions through February-March-April.
-As mentioned in previous reports, I believe if the forecasted conditions hold true, the next few months will continue to be warm and dry in the southern half of the US; wet and ‘coolish’ in the north (see forecast periods below and Appendix Figure 1).
+La Niña Watch – In late February 2018, the tropical Pacific reflected La Niña conditions, with SSTs in the east-central tropical Pacific in the range of weak to moderate La Niña and most atmosphere variables showing patterns suggestive of La Niña conditions (Figure 4).
+The collection of latest ENSO prediction models indicates weak La Niña conditions continuing through the Northern Hemisphere early spring, followed by a return to neutral conditions during late spring.
+Forecaster consensus across numerous agencies favors the continuation of weak La Niña conditions through May.
+As mentioned in previous reports, I believe if the forecasted conditions for La Niña hold true, the next few months will continue to be warm and dry in the southern half of the US; wet and ‘coolish’ in the north (see forecast periods below and Appendix Figure 1).

-North Pacific Watch – Not much change in the North Pacific SST from last month.
-Moderately cool SST remains from the Gulf of Alaska southwest into the central ocean basin while a small area of warmer surface waters is found along the west coast (Figure 4).
-This pattern continues to resemble the negative or cold phase of the Pacific Decadal Oscillation or PDO, a large-scale, long-term climate variability mechanism in the North Pacific Ocean that is closely associated with El Niño-La Niña cycles.
-The current pattern shows that the North Pacific is more in phase with the Tropical Pacific, which typically means that the expected role that each mechanism plays is typically more enhanced.
-Locally derived analog years for this season using the current state of ENSO and the PDO indicate increased chances for near to below normal temperatures across the PNW during February-March-April, with the greatest possibility of below normal temperatures for Oregon and Washington areas east of the Cascades (see forecast below).
+North Pacific Watch – the North Pacific SST has shifted slightly from the last few months, but not enough to call for significant changes to the forecast.
+The moderately cool SSTs remain in the Gulf of Alaska but has shifted eastward closer to the west coast (Figure 4).
+While the pool of cool SST has shrunk in size, the overall pattern continues to resemble the negative or cold phase of the Pacific Decadal Oscillation or PDO, a large-scale, long-term climate variability mechanism in the North Pacific Ocean that is closely associated with El Niño-La Niña cycles.
+This pattern continues to show a more in phase relationship with the Tropical Pacific, which typically means that the expected role that each mechanism plays is typically more enhanced.
+Analog years for this spring season using the current state of ENSO and the PDO indicate increased chances for near to below normal temperatures across the PNW during March-April-May, with the greatest possibility of below normal temperatures for Oregon and Washington areas east of the Cascades (see forecast below).
 These analogous years indicate increased chances for near to slightly above normal precipitation, with above normal probabilities highest for mountainous areas, the Cascades westward, Northern California, and interior western Oregon.
 Points south into California and the desert SW have warmer and drier conditions in analogous years with La Niña and a cold phase PDO.

-90 Day (valid February-March-April): The general pattern resulting from a La Niña winter is currently ruling the forecast for February through April (see Appendix Figure 1).
-The FMA forecast is pointing to conditions similar to last year at this time with a cooler than average period for the PNW across toward the Great Lakes while the southern tier of the United States is forecast to be much warmer than normal.
+90 Day (valid March-April-May): Even with the current cool and wet conditions, the general forecast for the spring continues the pattern resulting from a La Niña winter for March through May (see Appendix Figure 1).
+The MAM forecast is pointing to conditions similar to last year at this time with a cooler than average period for the PNW across to the northern Rockies and into the Plains.
+The southern tier of the United States continues to be forecast to be much warmer than normal.
 The precipitation forecast over the next 90 days includes the likelihood of the northern tier of states being above average transitioning to the southern tier of states likely being below normal.
-The west coast is expected to have a similar pattern with a wetter than average PNW and drier than average southern California.
-Northern to Central California has an equal chance of being slightly wetter to slightly drier than average.
+The west coast is expected to have a similar pattern with northern areas being near normal to wetter than average and drier than average in southern California and the southwest.

 Gregory V. Jones, PhD